How To Complete Your Personal Property Inventory Worksheet:

 - Don’t stress about missing information during your initial walk through, the important things is to get all of the valuable items written down.

-- Once you have everything written down, it is time to do some research.
+- Once you have everything written down your personal property, it is time to do some research.

 - I keep all of our manuals, warranty information and important receipts in a bankers box which has made this process relatively easy.
 You may want to consider doing the same.